cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 After the user clicks the "Set Alarm" button, there is a one second delay before the countdown clock starts showing.
 Can you find a way to get rid of that delay?

+When the countdown reaches 00:00, there is a one second delay before the alarm sound is played.
+Is this by design?

 Here is one way to implement "Change background color when countdown reaches zero":
 - Create a CSS class (in `style.css`) for the background when countdown reaches zero.
 - In JS, when the countdown reaches zero, add this CSS class to `<body>`.